-Coroner's verdict on death of Louis Edgar in 2016 Kaikoura quake
+Coroner's verdict on death of Louis Edgar in 2016 Kaikōura quake

-A coroner's findings have been released into the death of a man who died from crush injuries when the Elms Homestead collapsed in the 7.8-magnitude Kaikoura earthquake.
+A man who died of crush injuries was trying to escape the historic Elms Homestead as it toppled down during the 7.8-magnitude Kaikōura earthquake.

-Albert Louis Edgar was killed on November 14, 2016, when the violent quake struck.
+The coroner's report into the death of Albert Louis Edgar has been released today, more than two years after he was killed in the violent quake on November 14, 2016.

 The devastating tremor hit just after midnight, cutting off the seaside tourist town and changing the pristine area's landscape, and seascape, forever.